expo/expo/docs/pages/development/build.md

 If you are comfortable setting up Xcode, Android Studio, and related dependencies, you can build and distribute your app the same as any other iOS or Android app.

-The `expo run` commands will create a new build, install it on to your emulator or device, and start running it.
+The `npx expo run` commands will create a new build, install it on to your emulator or device, and start running it.

 <Tabs tabs={["For Android", "For iOS (macOS Only)"]}>